DataDog/datadog-agent/docs/dogstatsd/configuration.md

 ## dogstatsd_queue_size

-**Please note that this is an internal configuration field subject to change (or to removal) without any notice**
+**Note: This is an internal configuration field subject to change (or to removal) without any notice.**

 This parameter represents how many packet sets flushed from the packets buffer to the parser could be buffered.
 The idea is to read as fast as possible on the socket and to store packets here if the rest